-Nipah virus death toll rises in India
+'Hero' nurse who died battling Nipah

 - Dealing with dengue: Lessons from the fever crippling Delhi

-Authorities have ordered emergency measures to control the spread of the infection in Kozhikode, where the deaths have taken place.
+Chief Minister Pinarayi Vijayan also tweeted condolences, adding that her "selfless service will be remembered".

+Nipah is "top of the list" of 10 priority diseases that the World Health Organization has identified as a potential next major outbreak.

-Some 60 blood and body fluid samples of suspected cases have been sent for confirmation to the National Institute of Virology in the western Indian city of Pune, officials said.
+Some 60 blood and body fluid samples of suspected cases in Kerala have been sent for confirmation to the National Institute of Virology in the western city of Pune, officials said.

-Among the dead are three members of a family.
-A nurse who treated them was among the victims, and is now being hailed as a hero by authorities and in social media.

-Lini Puthussery, a mother of two, wrote a note for her husband in a hospital isolation unit saying, "I don't think I will be able to see you again.
-Sorry.
-Please take care of our children".

-Health authorities across the state have been on alert, setting up medical camps and a control room to tackle the situation.

-UV Jose, the senior-most official of Kozhikode, told the AFP news agency that all government and private hospitals were working in close coordination.

-"Health staff are visiting individual households giving them specific instructions including about eating fruits from outside and other precautions," he said.
+"Health staff are visiting individual households giving them specific instructions including about eating fruits from outside and other precautions," UV Jose, the senior-most official of Kozhikode, told the AFP news agency.

+Fruit bats are considered to be the natural host of the Nipah virus.
+Health workers said they had found dead bats in a well at the home of an affected family.
+They have sealed off the well with fluorescent nets.

 Reports say the infection was first reported in India in 2001 and again six years later.
 Some 50 people were killed in the two outbreaks.